-The orientation of the stream valley is important, influencing the microclimate, average depth of snowpack and local hydrological regime in many ways.
-The Schoharie Creek watershed is uniquely oriented for Catskill drainage basins, with drainage to the west and north rather than to the southeast or southwest typical of the other principal watersheds.
+The orientation of stream valleys is important, influencing the microclimate, average depth of snowpack and local hydrological regime in many ways.
+The Manor Kill's drainage is to the southwest, which is the norm (along with southeastern drainage patterns) for Catskill streams.